Kevonez/py-httpserver/README.md

 # py-httpserver
 Just Simple HTTP server on localhost.
 It host your file which has same directory of this script!
+You can change the port but use http port ex: 8080, 55555, etc.

 usage: python http.py